-Closed landfill.
+Closed operations.

-The closed landfill change component in fiscal year 2018 total solid waste revenues growth from prior year is the result of the closure of the Southbridge Landfill in our Eastern region in the quarter ended December 31, 2018.
+The closed operations change component in fiscal year 2019 total solid waste revenues growth from prior year is a result of the closure of the landfill located in Southbridge, Massachusetts ("Southbridge Landfill") in our Eastern region in the quarter ended December 31, 2018 and the closure of a transfer station in our Western region in the quarter ended March 31, 2019.